-The sales tax is imposed on the purchaser and collected and remitted by the seller to the department.
+The sales tax is imposed on the purchaser, and collected and paid by the seller to the department.
 The tax is due on or before the last of the month immediately following the end of the quarter.
-A rental vehicle business that files a return and remits the tax on time is allowed to keep 5 percent of the tax collected, up to \$1,000 per location, as compensation for collecting the tax.
+A rental vehicle business that files a return and pays the tax on time is allowed to keep 5 percent of the tax collected, up to \$1,000 per location, as compensation for collecting the tax.

-All rental vehicle sales tax revenue is deposited in the state general fund (15-68-820, MCA).
+Before 2016, all rental vehicle sales tax revenue was deposited into the state's general fund.
+After 2016, the distribution of rental vehicle sales tax revenue was changed to the following accounts (15-68-820, MCA):